jerbarnes/semeval22_structured_sentiment/README.md

 ## LATEST NEWS

+**4.02.22**: Evaluation period has finished.
+We encourage all participants to submit a system description paper (more info to come), deadline is February 23rd.
+[Guidelines from SemEval](https://semeval.github.io/paper-requirements.html).
+If you do submit, please cite the [Shared Task Description](#citation).

 **11.01.2022**: Added test data for the evaluation phase.
 Additionally, we corrected the problems associated with issue #9 in train, dev, and test splits.
 We've also updated the example_submission.zip in the evaluation subrepo for the evaluation phase.
 Therefore, we recommend you pull the changes.

 **09.12.2021**: Updated the evaluation script on codalab, as previous versions gave incorrectly low results when run on codalab due to floor division in python 2.7 (codalab still runs on python 2, see issue #16).